 Embracing the regional concept, Commissioner Phillips invited all the county mayors and executives in the state to regional meetings to outline the changes in April.
 After the mayors received the proposed changes with support, the State Workforce Board met on May 11th and approved the realignment, sending it to the Governor for final designation.

-It means that it will be merged with LWDA 9 to form a mega region called the North Middle TN Jobs Base Camp.
+It means that it will be merged with LWDA 9 to form a mega-region called the North Middle TN Jobs Base Camp.
 The region will be the largest in the State with a population of over 1.929,000!
 The new area is a regional economic engine with unprecedented job growth.
 Seven of the lowest unemployment rates in the State are in this new region.
-Other changes include the merger of LWDA’s 6 and 10, as well as, alignment of area’s 2, 3, and 4.
+Other changes include the merger of LWDA’s 6 and 10, as well as, alignment of areas 2, 3, and 4.

 Immediately, the Mayors of the North Middle Camp will have to meet and elect a new Chief Local Elected Official (CLEO).
 Once named, the CLEO will have to appoint a fiscal agent to manage the WIOA funding.
 The two Workforce Boards will have to merge through reappointment by the County Mayors and a Board Staff must be hired for the new region.
 Again, a lot has to be done in a short amount of time.

-It’s easy… continuing serving the job seekers and employers that need our help!
+It’s easy–continue serving the job seekers and employers that need our help!
 The performance of Workforce Essentials staff is the common denominator in the two Workforce regions.
 If we are to continue to provide services, we need to put our heads down and continue to charge forward in providing excellent customer service!

-The only constant is change… Let’s embrace it and move forward focusing on the positive momentum and opportunity to make the North Middle TN Job Base Camp the best!
+The only constant is change.
+Let’s embrace it and move forward focusing on the positive momentum and opportunity to make the North Middle TN Job Base Camp the best!